RomanDonw/libsocket/README.md

 > [!WARNING]
 > Manual linking is not recommended library usage way.
 Please use CMake for correct linking with library.

 Include `<libnsocket.h>` header where you need to use this library.
 That link your executable with library by adding flag to command line `-lnsocket`.
 On Windows you already need to link you executable with WinSock2 library, so just add flag `-lws2_32` command line.
 If you use static version of this library, please specify definition `LIBNSOCKET_STATIC` when you compile file, where included <ins>libnsocket</ins> header.
+Also you need to link with required dependencies.

 ### CMake
 If you using CMake in your project, add `libnsocket` by same method or with using `find_package`: